Life will never be the same

 The world of Java development was shaken in 2019 when Oracle changed the licensing policy for JDK 8.
 As free public updates for Java 8 (still the most popular version amongst developers) were no longer provided, companies had to pay for commercial support or look for a substitution for Oracle Java.

 In 2021, Oracle introduced a new LTS release schedule (every two years instead of three) and changed the licensing policy again.
 Starting with version 17, Oracle JDK is distributed under the “Oracle No-Fee Terms and Conditions” (NFTC) license.
-Does it mean that Java is free for commercial use again?
-The answer is not that simple.
-This article will decipher the terms of a new licensing model and figure out how the new policy affects the companies and the support prices.
-We won’t go into legal technicalities but try to make the situation the developers face as straightforward as possible based on the information provided by Oracle1.
+Although this change in theory made Java free for commercial use again, in reality the situation was not so simple.

 So let’s see what Oracle has in stock and how much using Java actually costs!